jonnonz1/nz-statute-book/acts/public/1990/transport-accident-investigation-commission-act-1990.md

 (6) Where an accident or incident has not been notified to the Commission in accordance with section 27 of the Civil Aviation Act 1990 or section 13(4) of the Railways Act 2005 or section 60 of the Maritime Transport Act 1994, the Minister may,—direct the Commission to investigate the accident or incident, and in any such case, the Commission shall do so.
   (a) Where the Commission has decided not to investigate the accident or incident under subsection (5) of this section; or (b) Where the accident is one that the Minister would direct the Commission to investigate under subsection (2) of this section if the accident had been notified to the Commission,—
-(7) Where the Commission intends to undertake an investigation under this section, the Commission shall notify the Civil Aviation Authority, Land Transport New Zealand, or Maritime New Zealand, as the case may require, of its intention as soon as practicable.
+(7) Where the Commission intends to undertake an investigation under this section, the Commission shall notify the Civil Aviation Authority, the New Zealand Transport Agency, or Maritime New Zealand, as the case may require, of its intention as soon as practicable.
 (8) For the purpose of subsection (3) of this section, military means with respect to any transport related thing, a transport related thing operated by the New Zealand Defence Force or a visiting force.

 ### 14 Conduct of investigation
 (1) When an accident or incident is under investigation by the Commission, the Commission shall be in charge of that investigation.
 (2) The Commission shall permit the participation or representation of such foreign organisations in any investigation as is provided for in the Convention.
-(3) Except with the consent of the Commission, which consent shall not be unreasonably withheld no other person (including the Civil Aviation Authority, Land Transport New Zealand, and Maritime New Zealand) shall—
+(3) Except with the consent of the Commission, which consent shall not be unreasonably withheld no other person (including the Civil Aviation Authority, the New Zealand Transport Agency, and Maritime New Zealand) shall—
   (a) Participate in any investigation being undertaken by the Commission; or (b) Undertake any independent investigation at the site of any accident or incident being investigated by the Commission; or
   (c) Examine or cause to be examined any material removed from the site of any accident or incident being investigated by the Commission; or